 - Separate the egg yolk and egg whites.

-- Place the egg whites in an electric mixer and gradually add the sugar into the mixer bowl while it is beating.
+- Place the egg whites in an electric mixer and gradually (at three different times) add the sugar into the mixer bowl.

 - Beat the egg whites and sugar until stiff peaks form.

-- Fold the egg yolks through the egg white mixture.
+- Combine the egg yolks through the egg white mixture.

-- Mix the milk and melted butter together in a bowl.
+- Mix the milk and melted butter together in a small bowl.

 - Take a small amount of the egg white mixture and put it into the milk and butter bowl and mix together then add it all into the egg white mixture and mix altogether.